Harbor patrol searched, couldn't find California oil spill

 HUNTINGTON BEACH, Calif.
-(AP) — Southern California harbor patrol boats picked up reports of a possible fuel spill off the Southern California coast on a marine radio emergency channel about an hour before the Coast Guard heard anything about oil on the water and about 15 hours before an underwater pipeline leak was confirmed, officials said Thursday.
+(AP) — Southern California harbor patrol boats picked up reports of a possible fuel spill off the coast on a marine radio emergency channel about an hour before the Coast Guard heard anything about oil on the water and about 15 hours before a large slick, which came from a leaking undersea pipeline, was confirmed, officials said Thursday.

 The Coast Guard, however, didn't hear any radio chatter about a possible spill until about an hour later from a commercial vessel anchored off the coast, Coast Guard Lt.
 Commander Jeannie Shaye said.
 The federal agency asked the vessel to make a report to the National Response Center, which is staffed by the Coast Guard and notifies other agencies of emergencies for quick response, she said.